Random House Children’s Books Celebrates Our ALA Award Honorees

 The Words We Keep By Erin Stewart

-A beautifully realistic, relatable story about mental health—anxiety, perfectionism, depression—and the healing powers of art—perfect for fans of Girl in Pieces and How it Feels to Float.
-Whatever you struggle with, you are not alone and you are already enough—just the way you are.
+A beautifully realistic, relatable story about mental health and the healing powers of art—perfect for fans of Girl in Pieces and How It Feels to Float.

 Enter Micah, a new student at school with a past of his own.
 He was in treatment with Alice and seems determined to get Lily to process not only Alice's experience, but her own.
 Because Lily has secrets, too.
 Compulsions she can't seem to let go of and thoughts she can't drown out.